 (a) Processing for these studies requires 10 mL of serum and 10 mL of urine collected in parallel.

 (b) Blood should be collected in Red-top tubes.

 (c) This testing must be coordinated through the Laboratory Medicine resident in Chemistry x3-1469.

 (d) An information form, clinical history, and previous hCG test results should be provided.

 (e) Serum samples are shipped Monday through Thursday for testing.

 1. Cole LA, et al. Selecting an appropriate hCG test for managing gestational trophoblastic disease and cancer.
 J Reprod Med 2004; 49:545-553.

-2. Beckman Coulter Access Immunoassay Systems total beta-hCG package insert (2006).
+2. Beckman Coulter Access Immunoassay Systems total beta-hCG (5th IS) package insert (2013).

 3. Stenman U-H, et al. The classification, functions and clinical use of different isoforms of HCG.
 Hum Rep Update 2006; 12:769-784.

 4. Braunstein GD.
 False-positive serum human chorionic gonadotropin results: Causes, characteristics, and recognition.
 AJOG Reviews 2002; 187:217-224.